Overview

 For bookkeeping you usually want a small set of columns (date, amount, currency, description) and fees mapped consistently.

-3. Convert the PayPal PDF to CSV/DATEV
+3. Convert the PayPal PDF to CSV/QuickBooks

 Best practices